 What happens if you avoid cutting your dog’s nails?

-Regular nail trimming will cause the quicks to recede and lead to easier maintenance and an all-around better experience for you and your dog.
+Regular nail trimming will cause the quicks to recede, leading to easier maintenance and an all-around better experience for you and your dog.
 It will also help avoid complications like:

 - Broken nails.
 Dog nails normally wear down naturally on hard surfaces like sidewalks, but many still need trimming to avoid overgrowth.
 Longer nails are more likely to snag and break — just be careful not to cut them too short.